OpenSourceEconomics/ada_topics/src/ada_topics/descriptive_statistics/central_tendency_cardinal_data/objectives_materials.md

 # Measures of Central Tendency: Cardinal Data

+This topic builds very heavily upon [](#types-of-data-dtypes-des-stats).
+Make sure you have fully grasped the contents of that one.

 ## Learning objectives

 After working through this topic, you should be able to:

-- Provide an example of cardinal data
+- Come up with examples of cardinal data
-- Compute measures of central tendency for a given data set (mean, median, mode).
-- Be aware of the potential limitations of each measure given the context of the data.
+- Explain why we can calculate mean, median, and mode for cardinal data
+- Calculate the mean, median, and mode for pandas series
+- Explain why the mean is more sensitive to outliers than the median

 ## Materials